memri/pod/docs/HTTP_API.md

 * Clients like iOS app, web app;
 * Indexers that enrich data/photos/other content;
-* Importers/Downloaders that import information from other systems, e.g. from evernote.
+* Importers/Downloaders that import data from other systems, e.g. from evernote.

-All of that information goes through Pod HTTP API.
+All of that data goes through Pod HTTP API.
 This page explains the data types that Pod can store, and current API.

 ## Items
-Items is the main thing that is stored in Pod.
+Items are the main thing that is stored in Pod.
 You could see it as the main holder for Pod-s data.

 ### item's mandatory properties